 - Instead, opt for poses that help relax the belly, like Balasana or Adho Mukha Virasana (Child’s Posture), gentle forward folds like Pascimottanasana, and supine postures like Savasana.

-- In a nutshell: when you’re flowy, go easy and soften your belly!
+- Here’s yoga for menstruation in a nutshell: when you’re flowy, go easy and soften your belly!

 2- Go with the direction of your menstrual flow